 The good news is that if done correctly, it truly is a “more is more” situation.
 “When skin is both dehydrated and dry which means the skin’s surface is not always welcoming to what it needs most,” explains Shamban, who recommends skin flooding at night — not in the morning underneath makeup.
 She adds, “It is basically the way to prep the canvas to receive the best hydration and nutrients it needs.”

 Garshick says that skin flooding can work for all skin types and year-round, although it’s likely to be especially beneficial for dry and sensitive skin during the harsh winter months.
-“Since people can experience oily skin that is also dehydrated, it’s important to remember that even those with oily skin need moisturizing,” she explains.
+“Since people can experience oily skin that is also dehydrated, it’s important to remember that even those with oily skin need moisturizing,” Riley explains.
 “That said, it is important that those using moisturizing products with oily or acne-prone skin opt for products that are non-comedogenic and won’t clog pores.”

 What steps are needed for skin flooding?